xugowho/numerology-matrix-calculator/README.md

 | GitHub                                            | Name          | Role                     |
 | ------------------------------------------------- | ------------- | ------------------------ |

 > Project developed independently.
-All code, formulas, and visualizations are original.
+All code, formulas, interpretations and visualizations are original.

 ## License